 Death benefits also may be payable under any one or more of the following retirement and insurance programs: Teacher Retirement System, Optional Retirement Program, Old-Age and Survivors Insurance (Social Security), life insurance, and accidental death and dismemberment insurance.

 For additional information concerning death benefits, refer to OP 70.22, Employee Deaths, or contact the Human Resources Employee Services Center.

-Employees will not be discriminated against in their eligibility for insurance and other benefits based on race, color, religion, sex, sexual orientation, or gender identity or expression, age, disability, national origin, veteran status, or any other protected class.
+Employees will not be discriminated against in their eligibility for insurance and other benefits based on race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, national origin, veteran status, or any other protected category or class.

 15. Right to Change Policy